 →Download curriculum vitae

-Philip Schuessler’s music explores the intricacy of subtle timbres and delicate dynamics through extended acoustic and electro-acoustic resources.
-His diverse output spans a number of different approaches including techniques of spectralism, indeterminacy and graphic notation, new forms of notation, ephemeral sound fabrics, microtonality, popular and rock music, and electro-acoustic music.
+Philip Schuessler’s music explores the intricacy of subtle, delicate timbres and dynamics through extended acoustic and electro-acoustic resources.
+His diverse output spans a number of different stylistic approaches by incorporating techniques of spectralism, indeterminacy and graphic notation, ephemeral sound fabrics, microtonality, popular and rock music, and electro-acoustic music.

 Schuessler received his Bachelors Degree in composition at Birmingham-Southern College, his Masters Degree from the University of Miami, and his PhD from the State University of New York at Stony Brook.
 His teachers have included Charles Mason, Dorothy Hindman, Dennis Kam, Keith Kothman, Dan Weymouth, Sheila Silver, Perry Goldstein, and Daria Semegen.